 Potluck II Second Saturday of the Month, 1-5 Ginger Newman \$20 block each month, selection chosen at random out of a hat.
 The challenge is make at least one block that you can 1) use into your quilt, 2) trade with a class member or 3) save it in your parts department for later.
 We will teach the blocks from Gwen Marston Collaborative Quilting book.

-This is a free form, with some structure, class.
-It involves scraps, color, free form techniques, make it work anyway you want, and liberated thinking.
-I've never had so much fun and we want everyone to try this style and join the fun.
-This spring we are adding a twist: We are going to "collaborate" on a different doing needle cases.
-The first project is a little needle case in wool, with a cat (or other applique of your choice) (no picture of this case) appliqued on top.
-This project will be wool and embroidery threads - kitted with the everything you need to make the needle case.
+Bird&Bloom Needle Case kitted with the everything you need to make the needle case.
 The second needle case is from a pattern by Sue Spargo.
 This needle case will not be kitted, but we have plenty of wools for you to choose.
-This needle case is very colorful and we want you to choose your favorite colors case.
-We will teach the stitches and stock Sue Spargo's Creative The last needlecase project is out of from the Yuletide by Kathy Schmitz. session class: one session for the one to make the bag.
+This needle case is very colorful and we want you to choose your favorite colors for making the case.
+We will teach the stitches and we'll have in stock Sue Spargo's Creative Stitchery book.
+The last needlecase project is out of the Stitches from the Yuletide by Kathy Schmitz.
+This is a two session class: one session for the needlework and one to make the bag.
 We will add a session if needed.
 This needlecase will not be kitted either.